Binaryzero/IO2/reportviaoutlok.md

 3. Ensure the `report_styles.css` file is in the same directory as your script.
 4. Run the script as before.

-These changes will now accurately report both total and unique vulnerabilities, and the recommendations section has been removed as requested.
-The report will provide a clearer picture of the vulnerability landscape across your systems.
+These changes will now incorporate the new Application ID column, use the correct Priority format, and provide breakdowns by both Priority and Application ID throughout the report.
+The executive summary now includes the top 5 Application IDs by vulnerability count instead of the top critical vulnerabilities.